Maesimt/articles/readme.md

 }
 ```

-The signature of our `buyDrink` function is :
+The signature of our `serve` function is :
 ```
 serve: Person -> Drink
 ```